johngilesyoder/HATCH/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.14.2 =

-2015/11/10 Added support for a new NGFB_RICH_PIN_DISABLE constant.

-= 3.14.1 =

-2015/11/05 Fixed the get_all_images() method to correctly detect and return post ID images, and index / archive page images.

-= 3.14.0 =
+= 8.16.0 =

-2015/11/03 Added pre-defined Open Graph meta tags for custom post types (article, book, music.album, product, etc.).
-The pre-defined meta tags allow developers to easily hook single meta tag names to modify their values.
+2015/11/27 Added a check for a standard &lt;head&gt; element in the header.php theme template, and provide a method to add a new "head_attributes" filter.

-= 3.13.1 =
+= 3.15.0 =

-2015/10/27 Added a new option to enable/disable the use of shortened URLs in the "Get Shortlink" button, and added the Ow.ly and TinyURL shortening services (Pro version).
+2015/11/21 Added a new "Use Meta Property Container(s)" option in the Google / Schema settings tab, added support for WooCommerce product ratings, added support for Yotpo Social Reviews for WooCommerce product ratings.